mw-experts/md-builder/README.md

 - Protect `main` branch from push
 - Setup hooks and lint to check commit message format
 - Try to remove `GITHUB_TOKEN` env
+- Remove `This file was generated using` from CHANGELOG